-In December of 2017, the cryptocurrency bitcoin witnessed an impressive surge, increasing more than $16,000.
-The ever-increasing demand for bitcoins has left the bitcoin ATM in a bad shape with many not being able to keep up with the demands of investors, resulting in them crashing down!
+In December of 2017, the cryptocurrency Bitcoin witnessed an impressive surge, increasing more than $16,000.
+The ever-increasing demand for bitcoins has left the bitcoin ATM in bad shape with many not being able to keep up with the demands of investors, resulting in them crashing!

-The First Two ATM to Take a Hit
+The First Two ATMs to Take a Hit

 The first two ATMs to take a hit were in Singapore.
-The ATMs, located at two different locations, could not sell bitcoins for three straight days.
+The ATMs, located in two different areas of town, could not sell bitcoins for three straight days.
 With several people flocking to the ATMs to invest in bitcoins, this outcome was not surprising.

 With cryptocurrency soaring, investors who were unable to invest in bitcoins due to the ATMs being out of order were left frustrated.
 By the time the ATMs were back up, the price of bitcoins had broken all previous records, rising to $17,148!

 People Who Never Invested Before Are Investing in Bitcoins

 Everyone wants “in” on the action.
 People who have never invested in anything in their lives are now investing in bitcoins after seeing its price increase to record-breaking numbers.